-- Effective shared leadership and understanding of roles and objectives is supported by: - The Leader and Chief Executive have clearly defined leadership roles. - The Chief Executive Appraisal and Remuneration Committee have responsibility for the appraisal of the - Chief Executive.
-There has been member led training with both senior officers and cabinet members. - There are regular 1-2-1 meetings with the Leader, - Cabinet members, Chief Ex, CMT and Heads of Service. - The Transformation and Future Council objective and the Organisational Development Strategy. - The Constitution sets out the Scheme of Delegation which is regularly reviewed. - Annual appraisal and performance review. - Alliuai appraisar and periormanee reve
+- Effective shared leadership and understanding of roles and objectives is supported by: - The Leader and Chief Executive have clearly defined leadership roles.
+The Chief Executive Appraisal and Remuneration Committee have responsibility for the appraisal of the - There has been member led training with both senior officers and cabinet members.

+Chief Executive.

+- There are regular 1-2-1 meetings with the Leader, Cabinet members, Chief Ex, CMT and Heads of Service. - The Transformation and Future Council objective and the Organisational Development Strategy.
+The Constitution sets out the Scheme of Delegation - Annual appraisal and performance review.